 “Sleeping with a stranger makes me uneasy.” the girl answered.

-The maid suddenly appeared at that moment, and said that the old lady wanted to see them.
+The maid suddenly appeared, and said that the old lady wanted to see them.

 “You two stayed in the garden for such long a while.
 What were you talking about?” the old lady inquired.